 If you store legal documents, architectural plans, or design work, flat file cabinets are essential.
 These have shallow horizontal drawers, usually 1-3 inches deep, stacked in a tower configuration.
 They keep large papers flat instead of folded or rolled.

 For electronic devices like tablets, external drives, or charging equipment, some modern file cabinets include built-in charging stations or cable management.
 Or you can designate a shallow drawer for tech accessories with a small organizer tray.
+Pairing your cabinet with Thunderbolt docks for Mac and PC creates an integrated tech and document storage system.

 Reference books and binders often won't fit in file drawers.
 Consider a hybrid unit with both file drawers and open shelves.
 This gives you flexibility without buying separate furniture.
+Floating shelves for office walls provide additional display and organization without consuming floor space.

 For home offices that double as living spaces, you might want file cabinets that hide your storage.
 There are designs that look like regular dressers or credenzas with file drawers hidden behind doors.